-And this is the leg chosen for today’s edition of Route to Christmas.
 The leg is as usually first provided without routes – you may take a look at it and think about how you would attack this leg (if the image is too small, you may click on it to get it larger).
 The terrain looks very special – with a feeling of being high up in the mountains although you are not very high above the sea level.
 You can look far ahead, but looking is easier than moving.

 You find other maps from the area in omaps.worldofo.com here.
 See also latest additions in 3DRerun from this area in order to learn more about this terrain type.